Malivil/gmod-mapvote/README.md

 MapVote is a wonderful little GMOD13 addon originally made by [Willox](http://steamcommunity.com/id/Willox303) that allows you to easily invoke a map vote from within any gamemode of your choosing.

-This version forks Tyrantelf's version.
+This version forks Xterminator's version.

 The following changes were made:
-* Modified to include all maps with the prefix(es) located in the 'gamemode'.txt file by default.
-This allows it to work on ideally all gamemodes.
-* Allows you to include more maps for a specific gamemode
+* You can now exclude maps from query, on min or max Players

 Installation
 ======================